Chart Color Schemes

 Kensington Gardens was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Kensington Gardens had a higher cultural diversity than most local markets, with 32.6% of its population born overseas and 26.6% speaking a language other than English at home.
-Christianity was the predominant religion in Kensington Gardens, comprising 48.2% of its population.
-However, Buddhism stood out as being overrepresented, making up 4.0% compared to Greater Adelaide's 3.4%.
+Kensington Gardens was found to have a higher cultural diversity than most local markets, with 32.6% of its population born overseas and 26.6% speaking a language other than English at home.
+Christianity is the predominant religion in Kensington Gardens, comprising 48.2% of the population.
+Notably, Buddhism is overrepresented in Kensington Gardens compared to Greater Adelaide, making up 4.0% versus 3.4%.

 Frequently Asked Questions - Diversity